How to Edit a PDF with Preview on Mac

 - In case forms are created in PDF format, simply double-click the required form field and enter data.
 An alternative is to add an editable text box over the field.

-A valuable feature is the option to create a digital image as signature on the PDF document.
+- A valuable feature is the option to create a digital image as a signature on the PDF document.
 Simple process to create a signature:

 Click the "Signature" button on the toolbar and choose "Create Signature".